discretize/discretize-guides/builds/ranger/power-soulbeast/index.md

 <Grid>
 <GridItem sm="7">
 <Card title="Skill Usage">
 The main idea of <Specialization name="Soulbeast"/> (as with all classes) is to ensure you get as much damage into the <Effect name="exposed"/> buff.
 As your largest damage skill you want to ensure that <Skill name="Whirling Defense"/> under the effects of <Skill name="Sicem"/> is your first priority when you see <Effect name="exposed"/> on the boss.
-Also as Soulbeast you have quite a few ticking damage over time aoes, such as <Skill name="Barrage"/> and <Skill name="Frost Trap"/> (as well as <Skill id="5531"/> if you have <Skill id="5516"/> from your weaver).
-You want to precast these aoes where possible when you know that the boss is about to be <Effect name="exposed"/>.
+Also as <Specialization name="soulbeast"/> you have quite a few ticking damage over time AoEs, such as <Skill name="Barrage"/> and <Skill name="Frost Trap"/> (as well as <Skill id="5531"/> if you have <Skill id="5516"/> from your weaver).
+You want to precast these AoEs where possible when you know that the boss is about to be <Effect name="exposed"/>.

 **Weapon usage:**
 - As a <Specialization name="Soulbeast"/> you want to always run offhand axe as it grants you access to <Skill name="Whirling Defense"/>, your highest damage skill, as well as <Skill id="12638"/>, a useful pull skill for adds.